All of Us and the Big Data Future of Medicine16 May 2018

 The All of Us Research Program is a historic effort to gather data from one million or more people living in the United States to accelerate research and improve health.
 By taking into account individual differences in lifestyle, environment, and biology, researchers will uncover paths toward delivering precision medicine.

 This is cool.
-In my eyes, our medical system is still very reactive: we address things after they’ve occured.
+In my eyes, our medical system is still very reactive: we address things after they’ve occurred.
 Yes, we have our annual checkups.
 Yes, we start screening for cancer if we have a family history.
 Yes, we have things we can measure like cholesterol and blood sugar that serve as indicators for future risk of certain diseases.

 But we could be digging in and doing better to make medicine more reliably predictive so we can catch things years before we are catching them today.
 As someone in the video promoting the program says, “Prevention is the key to longevity.”
 All of Us is a great step in that direction.
 By collecting a large amount of data for a large cohort we’re building a strong foundation of knowledge in the field of medicine.